How to get Public IP address using Powershell

 • Postal

-• Timezone – For example Europe/London
+• Timezone – For example, Europe/London

 • readme

-Get Public IP Address using Powershell
+Get the Public IP Address using Powershell

 Fetching Private IP address (Internal) of your local computer is easy and can be retrieved by typing IPconfig or Get-NetIPAddress | Select IPAddress commands.